Language-Agnostic Modeling of Source Reliability on Wikipedia: Related Work

-The multilingual nature of Wikipedia calls for specific modeling techniques.
-Models such as multilingual BERT have been used to detect vandalism~\cite{trokhymovych2021wikicheck} or political bias~\cite{swati2023commonsense}, while other works have built rankings of relative quality in multiple language versions of the platform~\cite{lewoniewski2020modeling,lewoniewski2019multilingual}.
-For some other tasks, and due to the limitations found in languages with smaller Wikipedia datasets, \emph{language-agnostic} approaches have been used, e.g., to assess article quality~\cite{das2024language}, or to perform automatic entity-linking~\cite{gerlach2021multilingual} and topic classification~\cite{johnson2021language}.
 Language-agnostic models using features extracted from the network structure or user behavior have also been used in the more general context of detecting misinformation or low-quality information in social media.
 In this line,~\citet{shu2019studying} constructed embeddings of users and news and used diffusion models to trace the paths through which fake news propagates, while~\citet{zhao2021detecting} extracted features from the user interaction network to help identify misinformation in online health communities.
-We show that, indeed, user-behavior related language-agnostic signals are useful for modeling source reliability, and that they can be adapted across languages to improve performance in low-resource settings.
+As shown later, user-behavior related language-agnostic signals are useful for modeling source reliability, and can be adapted across languages to improve performance in low-resource settings.